5 Off-Leash Dog-Friendly Beaches in New England0 comments

-A great beach adventure for your pup doesn't require chairs and a cooler!
+A great beach adventure for your pup is waiting at these New England dog-friendly beaches!

-In this series, we have pulled together the best beaches around the country that allow your dog off leash during fall.
+In this series, we have pulled together the best New England beaches that allow dogs to go OFF LEASH during fall.
 We've started in our very own backyard- New England.

 Tell us your favorites in the comments.

 The Beach Days of Summer might be over for you, but October is the perfect time for your dog to enjoy the beach.
 The cooler weather is better for dogs that can burn their paws on hot sand or get dehydrated from the lack of shade in summer.
 Many beaches normally closed to dogs in peak times also now welcome dogs with some allowing dogs to run off leash.
 We have pulled together the best beaches around the country that allow your dog OFF LEASH during fall.
 Tell us your favorites in the comments!

 From October to March, your dog can run leash free on the 27 acres that comprise Jennings Dog Beach.
 It’s a popular place for people from surrounding areas and if your dog likes to play with new dogs, there will be plenty to choose from.
 There’s also a dog park nearby if you want your dog to play off beach and in a more shaded area.

 BAY VIEW BEACH, SACO, ME

 Starting October 1, dogs can run off leash anywhere on this fine sandy beach with a gradual incline.
 Bay View Beach is crowded in summer with a small parking lot, during fall you will have no trouble social distancing while your pup enjoys his freedom to run.
 It’s also close to Old Orchard Beach where dogs are welcome to walk with you along Old Orchard Street after Labor Day.
 Stay at one of the many dog friendly hotels or vacation rentals in the area.
 Also nearby is our second favorite beach, Kinney Shores, which allows dogs off leash starting October 1.